dontworryjohn/aws-bootcamp-cruddur-2023/journal/week6.md

 # Implementation

+this is week we start to implementation on AWS ecs with fargate

 First we need to create a script to check if we can estabilish a connection with the RDS

 this is the script